Home to Wyoming’s tallest peaks and over 100 miles of the Continental Divide, the Wind River Range is beautifully wild.

 - Difficulty: Difficult

-This is the classic route to the Gannett Peak summit.
+The Glacier Trail is the classic route to the Gannett Peak summit.
 It’s the most traveled trail to the summit of Wyoming’s highest peak, and one of the longest trails in the area (aside from the CDT).

 Located near Dubois, this trail is no joke.
 Eight miles into the hike you will come to Arrow Pass — a long, arduous section that’s all above 10,895 feet.